-Professor Nora Crook (Anglia Ruskin University) ‘The hidden women in Mary Shelley’s “Lives of Eminent Literary and Scientific Men”’
+Nora Crook (Anglia Ruskin University), ‘The hidden women in Mary Shelley’s “Lives of Eminent Literary and Scientific Men”’

-Dr Anna Mercer (Cardiff University) ‘Gothic Women and Self-Sacrifice in Italy: Why we need to reread Mary Shelley’s Valperga’
+Anna Mercer (Cardiff University), ‘Gothic Women and Self-Sacrifice in Italy: Why we need to reread Mary Shelley’s Valperga’

 Gothic Revolutions, Monday 27th September 2021, 5pm BST

 Exploring Gothic responses to revolutions and rebellions in the Romantic period